zslayton/mai/README.md

 # mai
 A thin I/O layer built on top of mio that manages buffers and streams so you can focus on sending and receiving your protocol's frames.
+If you're hoping to write a client or server for a TCP, pipe or unix socket-based protocol, this is the library for you.

 ## Status
-Currently pre-alpha.
-Basic I/O and buffering are in place, but the API is in flux and error handling needs work.
+Largely functional but currently pre-alpha.

+## Getting Started

+Using `mai` requires three steps:

+* Selecting a data type to be your protocol's `Frame`, an actionable message.
+* Defining a `Codec` that knows how to read and write `Frame`s into byte buffers.
+* Specifying a `FrameHandler` to react to new connections, incoming `Frame`s and errors.

+Buffer pooling, low-level `reads` and `writes` and `Token` management are handled by `mai`.

 ## An Echo Client example